mbj/rz/README.md

 # Ruby ZMQ job server with truly pulling workers.

-This is a playground to build something that solves some of my messaging problems using ZMQ primitives.
+This is a playground to build a ruby job server that solves some of my messaging problems using ZMQ primitives.

 Maybe this all would be solved just by using rabbbitMQ and friends.

 But I wanna learn about this topic more in depth.

-I'm thinking about ZMQ as a messaging framework.
+I'm thinking about ZMQ as a messaging framework not a prebuild solution.
 So pls keep in mind my "Problems" below are not problems of zmq itself.

 The subject is task distribution in a classic multi worker central job-distributor setup.
 (I'm also interested in the freelance patterns)